choym0098/Zoomegle/README.md

 5) Screen sharing feature is also available, which you might want to check out once the connection is established between the browsers.

 ## Deployment
-- The website is deployed via Heroku.
+- The website is deployed via Heroku.\\n
   Link to Zoomegle : https://zoomegle-ca.herokuapp.com/

 ## In Progress